Flat Extra Fees for Life Insurance: What Are They & How Do They Work in 2024 + YouTube Video

 Preferred Plus Rates:

-Depending on the insurance company, this class can also be referred to also as Super Preferred.
+Depending on the insurance company, this class can also be referred to as Super Preferred.
 This would be the best class you could be placed in, providing you with the lowest possible rate.
 You have to be in excellent health, height & weight and live without dangerous sports or occupations.

 Your family history must also be free of early cancer or heart disease deaths.
 About 10% of all applicants qualify for the preferred best rates.